Experimental Designs for Multi-Item Multi-Period Inventory Control: Introduction

 While the technology industry has widely embraced A/B testing, such data-driven methods remain underexplored and underutilized in other industries, such as inventory management.
 However, as Prof. Thomke stated in his book \textit{Experimentation Works: The Surprising Power of Business Experiments} \citep{thomke2020experimentation}: \begin{quote} ``Large-scale, controlled experimentation would revolutionize the way all companies operate their businesses and how managers make decisions." \end{quote} We also anticipate that A/B testing will increasingly be adopted in those industries as well.
 In particular, industries such as inventory management have witnessed a prominent trend to become more and more data-oriented, providing an advantageous position to effectively implement A/B tests.

-This paper considers A/B tests in inventory management.
-In recent years, many automatic, data-driven inventory control methods have been proposed \citep{shi2016nonparametric,lyu2024minibatch,xie2024vc}.
-While these methods demonstrate strong theoretical properties under specific assumptions, how to reliably quantify and examine their practical performance in real-world environments, where assumptions are easily violated, remains underexplored.
-This study aims to address this gap by systematically evaluating different A/B testing strategies and providing guidance on the design of experiments in different scenarios.
+This paper studies A/B testing for inventory management.
+In recent years, a growing body of work has proposed automatic, data-driven inventory control methods \citep{shi2016nonparametric,lyu2024minibatch,xie2024vc}.
+While these methods exhibit strong theoretical guarantees under stylized assumptions, how to reliably evaluate their practical performance in real-world environments—where such assumptions are frequently violated—remains largely underexplored.
+The dominant evaluation paradigm relies on simulation: practitioners estimate demand distributions from historical data and construct behavioral models to capture customer responses after stockouts.
+However, this approach has fundamental limitations: inventory data are censored, so post-stockout demand is unobservable yet often decisive for assessing policy performance; post-stockout customer behavior (substitution, abandonment, delayed purchase) is complex and hard to model robustly; and high-fidelity, large-scale simulation is computationally and operationally costly in multi-item, multi-period settings.
+These challenges cast doubt on the reliability and scalability of simulation-based evaluation.

+Motivated by these limitations, this study investigates A/B testing strategies for evaluating inventory control policies and provides guidance for experimental design across different operational regimes.
 Specifically, we focus on A/B testing different inventory policies in multi-item, multi-period systems with lost sales and a warehouse capacity constraint \citep{snyder2019fundamentals}.
 We analyze two canonical experimental designs: switchback experiments \citep{cochran1941double,bojinov2023design,xiong2023data} and item-level randomization.
 In switchback experiments, the treatment assignment for all experimental items randomly alternates between the control group and the treatment group over time.
 In contrast, item-level randomization involves randomly assigning items to treatment and control groups, with their treatment assignments remaining fixed throughout the experiment.